amandanitta/amandanitta.github.io/essays/Final-Project-Idea.md

   - Software Engineering
   - Meteor
 ---
-Team: Team: Derek Nishimura, Amanda Nitta, Connor Sonoda, Keaton Wong
+Team: Derek Nishimura, Amanda Nitta, Connor Sonoda, Keaton Wong

 *How to give back to the University of Hawaii community*